volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 ### 2. Enable SSH and connect to Volumio

-To do that, have a look here:
+- To do that, have a look here:

 https://volumio.github.io/docs/User_Manual/SSH.html

 ### 2. Download and install the plugin

-**Although I have included instructions for downloading and installing the plugin, it is envisaged that the plugin will become part of the Volumio distributable and a manual install or update will not be required.**

-Type the following commands to download and install plugin:
+- Type the following commands to download and install plugin:

 **When you run the `volumio plugin install` command,  when it tells you that the plugin has been successfully installed, you will need to press `Ctrl + C` to finish the process.**